iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ## Before You Begin

-There are a few tutorials that you should follow before beginning, especially if it is the first time you have used the TechBubble IoT JumpWay Developer Program.
-If you do not already have one, you will require a TechBubble IoT JumpWay Developer Program developer account, and some basics to be set up before you can start creating your IoT devices.
+There are a few tutorials that you should follow before beginning, especially if it is the first time you have used the **IoT JumpWay Developer Program**.
+If you do not already have one, you will require an **IoT JumpWay Developer Program developer account**, and some basics to be set up before you can start creating your IoT devices.
 Visit the following [IoT JumpWay Developer Program Docs (5-10 minute read/setup)](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/ "IoT JumpWay Developer Program Docs (5-10 minute read/setup)") and check out the guides that take you through registration and setting up your Location Space, Zones, Devices and Applications (About 5 minutes read).

 ## IoT JumpWay Device Connection Credentials & Settings